-In 2006 Arizona passed Proposition 300, requiring undocumented youth to pay out-of-state tuition to attend college and made them ineligible to receive merit-based public scholarships.
-Prop 300 was the first law targeted at immigrant students.
-Many students dropped out of school and went deeper into the shadows.
-Yet, a small group of students from Arizona State University began a support group in which they were able to embrace their stories as immigrant youth.
-This group was the founder of the ADAC, whose members have long ago stepped out of the shadows and announced their status as “Undocumented and Unafraid.
+In 2006, Arizona passed Proposition 300, requiring undocumented youth to pay out-of-state tuition to attend college and made them ineligible to receive merit-based public scholarships.
+Prop 300, was the first law targeted at immigrant students.
+Numerous students dropped out of school and were left behind in the shadows.
+Yet, a small group of students from Arizona State University began a support group in which they were able to embrace their stories as immigrant students.
+Since then, this group founded ADAC, whose members have stepped into the public domain and announced their status as, “Undocumented and Unafraid”.

 In 2018, Arizona had 78.8% of public high school students graduate.
 Prop 300 is requiring Arizona students seeking in-state tuition to verify immigration status which is limiting many undocumeneted students an opportunity for higher education.